Politics of the Gambia

 Politics of The Gambia takes place within the framework of a presidential republic, whereby the President of The Gambia is both head of state and head of government, and of a multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and parliaments.

 The 1970 constitution of The Gambia, which divided the government into independent executive, legislative, and judicial branches, was suspended after the 1994 military coup.
 As part of the transition process, the Armed Forces Provisional Ruling Council (AFPRC) established the Constitution Review Commission (CRC) through decree in March 1995.
 In accordance with the timetable for the transition to a democratically elected government, the commission drafted a new constitution for The Gambia which was approved by referendum in August 1996.
 The constitution provides for a presidential system, a unicameral legislature, an independent judiciary, and the protection of human rights.

+Historically, The Gambia was one of Africa's most stable democracies.
+The 1994 military coup led to the semi-authoritarian regime of Yahya Jammeh who held power until he was defeated during the 2016 Gambian presidential election.